DenisZhukovski/WebRequest.Elegant/README.md

 The main goal of this approach is to become a staple component for the SDKs that are built like tree structure.

 ## Useful extension
 This enxention method is useful when its needed to deserialize the response into an object.
-It was not added into the original package because JsonConvert class creates dependency in 3rd party component but it's been decided not to pin on any 3rd party libraries.
+It was not added into the original package because JsonConvert class creates dependency on 3rd party component but it's been decided not to pin on any 3rd party libraries.

 ```cs
 public static class WebRequestExtensions